DAY 1: ARRIVAL IN UGANDA – ENTEBBE INTERNATIONAL AIRPORT

 End of the tour

-We can combined Rwenzori Mountain hiking adventure with Mountain gorilla Tracking in bwindi national Park.
+We can combined Rwenzori Mountain hiking adventure with Mountain gorilla Tracking in Bwindi Impenetrable National Park.
 Many of our past clients combine gorilla tours with mountain climbing and other wildlife safaris in Uganda.